nramenta/flow/README.md

 ## Expression Output

-To output a literal, variable or any kind of expression, use the opening `{{` and the closing `}}` tags:
+To output a literal, variable, or any kind of expression, use the opening `{{` and the closing `}}` tags:

     Hello, {{ username }}